ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - If you back hurts ask for a heat pad - they will not give you one unless you ask and it helps so much

 - Practice your pelvic floor.
-You push back to front, almost like you're having a poo, rather than down
+You push back to front, almost like you're having a poo, rather than your normal pelvic floor exercises

 - Try and rest as much as you can during early labour, you will need the energy